Warchiefs/activecampaign-v3-php/README.md

 # About this fork
 It was created to allows to use with guzzle version 7+.

-# Active Campaign v3 PHP Wrapper
+# (Original readme) Active Campaign v3 PHP Wrapper

 Unofficial PHP Wrapper for ActiveCampaign API v3.